Welsh hat: Manufacture

-19th century Welsh hats were made in the same way and with the same materials as top hats.
-Most surviving examples were made by Christys of Stockport and London, and Carver and Co of Bristol who also made top hats.
-Some were made by Welsh hat makers.
+Nineteenth-century Welsh hats were made in the same way and with the same materials as top hats.
+Most surviving examples were made by Christy's of Stockport and London, and Carver and Co of Bristol who also made top hats.
+Some were made by hat makers in Wales.

 The shell was made of buckram (linen fabric), strengthened with shellac or resin and covered with black silk plush (sometimes confusingly known as beaver) but some were made of felt (originally beaver fur, but later fur from other animals).
 During the 20th century most Welsh hats for adults were made of card covered in black fabric but a few were made of felt especially for Welsh dance teams and women's choirs.
 Welsh hats for children are made of felt and are normally worn with a cotton or lace cap underneath or may have lace attached to the underside of the brim.

 Cockle hat

-There is an "alternative" women's hat for those who consider the traditional Welsh hat unflattering, in the form of a "cocklewoman's hat", a flat felt hat tied with ribbons on which women balanced the heavy baskets of cockles which they gathered from the coast around Carmarthen Bay when taking them home to cook, and thence to market.
+There is an 'alternative' women's hat for those who consider the traditional Welsh hat unflattering, in the form of a "cocklewoman's hat", a flat felt hat tied with ribbons on which women balanced the heavy baskets of cockles which they gathered from the coast around Carmarthen Bay when taking them home to cook, and thence to market.

 Alternative usage

-A derived meaning of Welsh hat is an ancillary stack, usually black in colour and slightly conical, attached to the funnel of a ship to ensure cleaner disposal of exhaust from the engines.
+A derived meaning of 'Welsh hat' is an ancillary stack, usually black in colour and slightly conical, attached to the funnel of a ship to ensure cleaner disposal of exhaust from the engines.
 This arrangement was used in several passenger liners by the Orient Line in the 1950s.